 Import Activities of Togo

-Togo’s high import activities, accounting for 33.87% of GDP, are crucial for meeting domestic needs and driving economic growth.
+Togo’s import activities, totaling about $2.97 billion in 2024 (around 28% of GDP), are crucial for meeting domestic needs and driving economic growth.

 Togo’s key import activities include refined petroleum, crude petroleum, motorcycles, garments, and rice.
 Its top import partners are India, China, South Korea, Nigeria, and Taiwan.